ldex/angular-demo-testing/README.md

 ## Local installation

 You need to restore the npm dependencies first:
 Run `npm i`

-### Run it locally
+### Run the app locally

 Run `ng s -o` for a dev server.
 The app is running on `http://localhost:4200/` and will automatically reload if you change any of the source files.

+### Test the app

 Run `ng test` for unit tests.

-Run `ng e2e` for end-to-end tests.
+Run `ng e2e` for end-to-end tests with Protractor.

+Run `npx cypress open` for end-to-end tests with Cypress.